The symplectic isotopy problem for rational cuspidal curves

 We also obstruct the following related configurations: \begin{itemize} \item[$\Gc_4$:] comprising two conics with a single point of tangency of order 4, and a line tangent to both; \item [$\Gc_{2,2}$:] comprising two conics with two simple tangencies, and a line tangent to both. \end{itemize}

 \begin{prop} There is no symplectic embedding of any of the configurations $\Gc_4$ or $\Gc_{2,2}$ in $\cptwo$. \end{prop}

 \begin{proof} Suppose that there existed an embedding of $\Gc_4$ in $\cptwo$.
-Blow up three times at the tangency point of the two conics; the proper transforms of the two conics are two $+1$-spheres.
-See Figure~\ref{fig:G4toG} Applying McDuff's theorem, we obtain a birational transformation of $\cptwo$ blown up three times that sends each conic to a line.
-Using Lemma~\ref{l:hom} and intersection numbers, the proper transforms of the three exceptional divisors (in the order in which we made the blow-ups) are mapped to spheres in homology classes $e_1-e_2$, $e_2-e_3$, and $h-e_1-e_2$, and the proper transform of the line is sent to the homology class $2h-e_1-e_2-e_3$.
-Using Lemma~\ref{l:blowdown} to blow down a positively intersecting sphere in the class $e_3$ followed by the $(-1)$-spheres in the configuration representing $e_2$ and $e_1$, we get a birational derivation of $\Gc$.
+After blowing up three times at the tangency point of the two conics, the proper transforms of the two conics are two $+1$-spheres.
+See Figure~\ref{fig:G4toG}.
+Applying Theorem~\ref{thm:mcduff}, we obtain a symplectomorphism of $\cptwo$ blown up three times that sends the proper transform of one of the conics to $\cpone$.
+Using Lemma~\ref{l:hom} and intersection numbers, the proper transforms of all the conics are in the homology class $h$, the proper transforms of the three exceptional divisors (in the order in which we made the blow-ups) are mapped to spheres in homology classes $e_1-e_2$, $e_2-e_3$, and $h-e_1-e_2$, and the proper transform of the line is sent to the homology class $2h-e_1-e_2-e_3$.
+Using Lemma~\ref{l:blowdown} to blow down a positively intersecting sphere in the class $e_3$ followed by the $(-1)$-spheres in the configuration representing $e_2$ and $e_1$, we get a birational derivation from $\Gc_4$ to $\Gc$.

 For $\Gc_{2,2}$ we blow up twice at one of the tangencies, and once at the other.
 See Figure~\ref{fig:G22toG}.
 Identifying the proper transforms of the conics with $\cpone$, the homology classes of the other curves in the total transform are uniquely determined by Lemma~\ref{l:hom} and intersection numbers.
 The proper transform of the line is again identified with a sphere in the class $2h-e_1-e_2-e_3$, and exceptional sphere at the intersection where we blew up once represents $h-e_1-e_2$.
 The two exceptional curves from the other blow-ups are identified with spheres representing the classes $h-e_2-e_3$ and $e_2-e_1$.
 Using Lemma~\ref{l:blowdown} to blow-down exceptional spheres in classes $e_1, e_2, e_3$, the configuration blows down to a configuration containing $\Gc$ (with an additional line).
-Therefore $\Gc$ can be birationally derived from $\Gc_{2,2}$ so an embedding of $\Gc_{2,2}$ into $\cptwo$ is obstructed. \end{proof}
+Therefore by Proposition~\ref{l:biratexist}, a symplectic embedding of $\Gc_{2,2}$ into $\cptwo$ is obstructed. \end{proof}